 We’ll start with the most effective solutions and move down to more technical ones.
 However, do note that this is a known issue with Hulu with the issue not being resolved in a lot of cases.

 Before attempting any other solutions, we will try power cycling your entire system which includes all devices.
-A temporary glitch of your device (like Fire Stick) or networking equipment (like a router) may result in unexpected shutting down of Hulu.
+A temporary glitch in your device (like Fire Stick) or networking equipment (like a router) may result in an unexpected shutting down of Hulu.

 - Power off all of your devices and networking equipment (including routers, TVs, peripherals, and consoles).

 - Now unplug all the devices from the power source and wait for at least two minutes.

 - Then plug back the devices into the power source and power the devices back on.

 - Once the devices are properly booted, launch the Hulu app and check if the shutting down issue is cleared.